hkirk/swtafp-slides/slides/08/adt.md

 ### Like `List.fold` and `List.foldBack`

-* So like in the list the signatures for both fWrapped is the same
+* Like in the list the signatures for both fWrapped is the same
     * `('a -> 'a)`
 * they behave completely different, so we should properly change signatures for easier usage.
-* Also note - this is slow because of the chain of nested functions
+* Also note - this is slower because of the chain of nested functions

 ----